KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 A story was told by a committee member of having once been a member of a large church and being hesitant to go up to people to welcome them because there were so many people, it was difficult to tell regular church-goers from guests.
 It was pointed out that knowing exactly who is a regular church-goer and who isn't is one of the advantages of a smaller church, and being able to identify who is in need is one of the advantages of a small town.

 #### Church Vision and Mission Statements
-We started by reflecting on the existing Vision and Mission Statements
+We reflected on the existing Vision and Mission Statements

 Church Vision Statement
 ![](facilitation-and-user-testing/vision-statement.jpg)